Spanish Property Lawyers/Abogado

 In the UK, you will only usually be required to place a nominal deposit, and the property will continue to be marketed.
-If you wish to pull out there is obviously not such a substantial deposit to lose, but by the same token, there is a chance that another buyer will come along and make a higher offer.
+If you wish to withdraw from the sale there is a smaller deposit to lose but your property could be lost if another buyer makes a higher offer.
 This cannot happen in Spain.

-A Spanish conveyancing solicitor should be consulted before signing the reservation contract, so they can check the terms are fair, and if required, suggest and negotiate any amendments.
+Your Spanish real estate lawyer should review the terms of the reservation contract you sign to ensure that the term are fair and if required, suggest and negotiate any amendments.
 The reservation contract will stipulate a deadline by which a private contract will be signed, at which point you will normally be required to place a larger deposit.
-It is vital therefore to ensure there is plenty of time to allow your solicitor to undertake the necessary checks and searches, and of course to make arrangements to finance your deposit if necessary.
+It is vital therefore to ensure there is plenty of time to allow your solicitor to undertake the necessary checks and searches, and if necessary to make arrangements to finance your deposit.

 What is involved in the Spanish conveyancing process?

-The private contract is the next step in the Spanish conveyancing process, and the role of Spanish property solicitors leading up to this point is a vital one.
+Drawing up and signing a private contract is the next step in the Spanish conveyancing process, and the role of Spanish property lawyers is essential in the period leading up to this process.

-The solicitor will make numerous preliminary enquiries, including checking to ensure the vendor is entitled to sell the property; ensuring there are no unpaid taxes against the property; inspecting various certificates, declarations and receipts and in the case of a property that is housed within a complex or building, the community rules and minutes of the most recent AGM.
-It may also be necessary to order surveys, particularly if the building is particularly old or of non-standard structure.
+Your lawyer will make numerous preliminary enquiries, including checking to ensure the vendor is entitled to sell the property; ensuring there are no unpaid taxes against the property; inspecting various certificates, declarations and receipts.
+Should the property be within a complex or multiple occupancy building, the community rules and minutes of the most recent Annual General Meeting (AGM) will require review.
+It may also be necessary to order surveys, particularly if the building is particularly old or of a non-standard structure.

 Once the private contract is agreed and the deposit paid, a date will be set for completion.
 This will involve both parties attending the office of the Notary Public.
 On this date, the balance of the purchase price is paid and a new title deed prepared and signed by the Notary.